What makes this sparkling so special?

 In 2008, food critic Jay Raynor wrote, “English wine is like Belgian rock or German disco: a waste of everyone’s time and money.”
-In the years since, Germany has won the Eurovision Song Contest with one of the competition’s most landslide victories and English Sparkling Wine has boomed.
+In the years since, Germany has won the Eurovision Song Contest with one of the competition’s most landslide victories and the English Sparkling Wine market has boomed.
 Perhaps Belgium’s turn is next, but we can’t help with that.
-Instead here we answer the question:
+Instead, here we answer the question:

 “Why English Quality Sparking Wine?”

-The loam, sandstone and chalk soils in the south of England have theoretically always provided the perfect terroir for growing grapes to make excellent sparkling wines.
-However, it is only in the last decade, thanks both to changes in the climate and an increase in the level of knowledge and investment, that the true potential of this terroir is being recognised and realized.
+The loam, sandstone and chalk soils in the south of England have theoretically always provided the perfect terroir for sparkling wine grapes.
+However, it is only in the last decade, thanks both to changes in the climate and an increase in the level of knowledge and investment, that the true potential of this terroir is being recognised and realised.

 According to Chris Foss, head of the wine department at Plumpton College, “Thirty years ago, it was impossible to ripen…Chardonnay grapes.
 It didn’t work.
 But now there’s no problem.”

 There are now over 140 wineries throughout England and Wales, producing over 4 million bottles of sparkling wine a year; a number that is predicted to more than double in the next ten years.

 In 2018, the category won more gold medals than Champagne for the first time ever at the Sommelier Wine Awards, whilst in the vineyard growers enjoyed “the harvest of a decade”.
 As Collette O’Leary, head winemaker at Henners, puts it: